Do you need to speak French when you holiday in France?

-> There are a multitude of resources available which will assist you in learning the French language.
-From the more traditional Alliance Française formal classes, to handy apps such as DuoLingo for your smart phone or tablet to YouTube French language Vloggers.
-Ultimately choosing which resources and methods work best for you will depend on your learning style,how much time you have to learn, where you are located and how much of the language you wish to learn.
+There is a multitude of resources available which will assist you in learning the French language.
+From the more traditional Alliance Française formal classes to handy apps such as DuoLingo for your smartphone or tablet to YouTube French language Vloggers.
+Ultimately choosing which resources and methods work best for you will depend on your learning style, how much time you have to learn, where you are located, and how much of the language you wish to learn.
 Listed below are some of the language learning tools which you may find helpful in your quest to understand and speak French.

 Duolingo is a language learning platform available online or via an app for your smartphone or tablet.
 It uses gamification adapted to your individual learning style and pace to assist you with learning the language.
 It is free to download for both apple and android.

-There are various French learning podcasts available which have great content and provide you with the ability to listen and learn the language while on the go.
-Coffee Break French is a fantastic free podcast which covers off on various French language topics and progressively helps to build up your knowledge and vocabulary.
+There are various French learning podcasts available that have great content and provide you with the ability to listen and learn the language while on the go.
+Coffee Break French is a fantastic free podcast that covers off various French language topics and progressively helps to build up your knowledge and vocabulary.
 There are four seasons available, each with 40 episodes.
-Each podcast is short in length and covers off on topics for beginners in season one all the way to advanced learners by season 4.
-Whilst the podcasts are free to listen to, you can also choose to purchase the premium versions which also give you access to extra content and learning aides.
+Each podcast is short in length and covers off topics for beginners in season one all the way to advanced learners by season 4.
+Whilst the podcasts are free to listen to, you can also choose to purchase the premium versions which also give you access to extra content and learning aids.

-iTalki.com is an online learning platform which connects language learners and teachers using video chat.
+iTalki.com is an online learning platform that connects language learners and teachers using video chat.
 Finding a teacher is as simple as setting yourself up with a learning profile and putting in your search criteria.
-You will be able to select from native speakers, professional teachers or community tutors.
-Each teacher charges a different rate dependent on their experience level and the type of course you wish to undertake.
+You will be able to select from native speakers, professional teachers, or community tutors.
+Each teacher charges a different rate depending on their experience level and the type of learning they are offering.
 They also have a star rating and reviews which allow you to filter through results easier.

 iTalki is a great way to practice your pronunciation and also learn cultural insights which you wouldn’t necessarily gain from a textbook.
 Teaching is done at your own individual pace and tailored to your learning needs at a time and place which is convenient for you.
 We are both using iTalki to help us improve our French language skills and really recommend it.